Selective Randomization Inference for Adaptive Experiments: Selective Randomization Inference

 \section{Selective Randomization Inference}

 This section applies ideas from the literature on conditional post-selection inference to randomization tests in adaptive experiments.
-We will formally define the selective randomization p-value and discuss how to estimate and construct confidence intervals for the treatment effect.
+We will formally define the selective randomization p-value, \revc{discuss under which conditions it is computable and address estimation and confidence intervals for a homogeneous treatment effect.}